 Play is an important element of Forest School sessions.
 Pupils can lead their learning through play.
 Play allows for holistic development (Social, Physical, Intellectual, Creative, Emotional and Spiritual) of the participants and provides opportunity to learn; testing ideas, building resilience and self-esteem, exploring emotions and roles (socio-cultural learning) and to have fun.

-At the moment Forest School takes place every Wednesday and is offered to Class3 and is run by Mrs McGregor who is currently undertaking her level 3 Forest School Leaders qualifications.
+At the moment Forest School is taking a break but it will be back, watch this spcae.
+Forest School is run by Mrs McGregor who has her level 3 Forest School Leaders qualification.
 Forest Schools will take place whatever the weather all year round.
 So, having said that let us be reminded of the quote from Alfred Wainwright “There's no such thing as bad weather, only unsuitable clothing.”
 We have waterproof all in one suits that can be handed out to children who need them and spare wellies if needed too.
 However, if your child has their own wellies and waterproof clothing that are labelled and can be left in school that would be fantastic.
 As the weather get cooler it would be advisable to send your child to school with a few layers on a Thursday such as vests, thick socks, hats, gloves and a scarf.

 We can’t wait to continue on our Forest School journey and who knows what we’ll learn, explore, find out about along the way…